simonsmh/blobmoji/README.md

 #### NOTICE

 * You should use latest Magisk Manager to install this module.
 If you meet any problem under installation from Magisk Manager, please try to install it from recovery.
 * Recent fixes:
-Bring up C1710's blobmoji.
+Fix for Samsung devices.

 #### Credit & Support

-* Copyright (C) 2018 simonsmh
+* Copyright (C) 2018-2019 simonsmh
 * Any issue or pull request is welcomed.
 * Star this module at [GitHub](https://github.com/Magisk-Modules-Repo/magisk-notocoloremoji-replacer).